chrislydick/sps-budget-analysis/README.md

 ***
 Q3: Did you account for multiple closures which may have otherwise re-distributed students to another closed school?

 A3: Yes.
 That was a fun problem to solve.
-It's all here in the code, but
+It's all in the code, within the reallocate_student_counts() functions.
+Long story short, it's an interative problem to solve, and lends very well to code in order to implement.
+Some matrix math is utilized to make this easier, and ensure that students aren't lost if there are dependencies between schools which are closed.
+If you simulate more than 35 schools closing, the tool tends to do some weird things, which would be addressed by adding additional capabilities to this function.
 ***
 Q4: What about naming differenes of the schools between documents?
 How'd you handle that?